merkle-open/magnolia-dynamic-builder/README.md

 #### AppPermissions, optional (Target: Method)
 A method marked with `@AppPermissions` must return a `info.magnolia.cms.security.operations.AccessDefinition`.

-### Creating an App Launcher Group
-Annotate a class with `@AppLauncherGroup`, and add the name as annotation property.
-Optionally the class can be added a method with a `@GroupDefinition` annotation, returning a `SimpleGroupDefinition`

 ### Multiple 'defaultActions' (double click actions)
 The `NodeTypeToActionDelegatingAction` action wrapper allows to define